rubrikinc/terraform-provider-polaris/docs/resources/aws_cnp_account_attachments.md

 - `arn` (String) AWS role ARN.
 - `key` (String) RSC artifact key for the AWS role.

+Optional:

+- `permissions` (String) Permissions updated signal.
+When this field changes, the provider will notify RSC that the permissions for the feature has been updated.
+Use this field with the `id` field of the `polaris_aws_cnp_permissions` data source.

 <a id="nestedblock--instance_profile"></a>
 ### Nested Schema for `instance_profile`